-As a result, the per capita availability of chicken has increased from 5kg in 2011 to 10kg in 2018, and the per capita availability of eggs reached 131 in 2018 compared to 81 in 2011.
-(Note that considerable quantities of chicken meat produced in Sri Lanka will be consumed by tourists or go for export and so official statistics refer to per capita availability rather than per capita consumption.)
+As a result, the per capita availability of chicken increased from 5kg in 2011 to 10kg in 2018, and the per capita availability of eggs reached 131 in 2018 compared to 81 in 2011.
+(Note that considerable quantities of chicken meat produced in Sri Lanka are consumed by tourists or go for export and so official statistics refer to per capita availability rather than per capita consumption.)

 Vertically integrated commercial companies play a significant role in the poultry industry.
 These set-ups own their grandparent stocks, parent stocks and commercial broiler operations, with processing plants and feed mills which enable them to have more financial and operational independence in the market.

 However, small-scale, semi-intensive, free-range and extensive backyard systems also make a substantial contribution to livelihoods in rural communities and to household food security.

 The year 2021 was critical for the poultry sector in Sri Lanka.
 With the impact of COVID-19 and control-related trade issues in 2020, the poultry industry had to face numerous issues which caused a slight setback in the production status of the industry.
 A lack of foreign currency for the importation of inputs and, the continuous rise of feed cost affected the production cost and market prices.